Leo Lionni’s INCH BY INCH – Theatre for the Very Young

 OUR LITTLEST GUESTS ENGAGE IN MEASURING A SONG

-Our Theatre for the Very Young Series continues in August 2019 with our world premiere of Leo Lionni’s Caldecott winning book, Inch By Inch.
+Our Theatre for the Very Young Series continues this August with our world premiere of Leo Lionni’s Caldecott winning book, Inch By Inch.
 Our youngest theatre goers will be immersed in the whimsical and sweet story that dares to ask, “Can a song be measured?”
 Our littlest patrons will meet up with our winsome inchworm who can measure anything under the sun.
 They will then help him cleverly solve the dilemma of how to measure the song of the hungry nightingale.

 RUN TIME: Approximately 40 MINUTES with no intermission.
 Check back closer to opening day.